seynur/blog/_posts/2025-04-24-cluster-manager-redundancy-in-splunk.md

 According to the server.conf documentation from Splunk:
-<blockquote>If set to "auto", an eligible "standby" cluster manager will try to automatically set its redundancy state to "active" upon consecutive loss of heartbeat to the manager which is currently in active state.</blockquote>
+<blockquote>If set to "auto", an eligible "standby" cluster manager will try to automatically set its redundancy state to "active" upon consecutive loss of [heartbeat](https://medium.com/r?url=https%3A%2F%2Fdocs.splunk.com%2Fobservability%2Fen%2Falerts-detectors-notifications%2Falerts-and-detectors%2Falert-condition-reference%2Fheartbeat-check.html) to the manager which is currently in active state.</blockquote>

-This **manual control** allows us to tailor our failover strategy based on *network*, *environment*, and *business impact* - but also demands a clearly defined operational process when disaster strikes.
+This **manual control** allows us to tailor our failover strategy based on *network*, *environment*, and *business impact*, but also demands a clearly defined operational process when disaster strikes.
 And when it does, it's always good to know who's holding the switch. 😊

 In **the next blog post**, I'll walk you through the **local test environment** we set up, based on this architecture.
 We'll review the configurations, how the redundancy mechanism behaves in manual mode.